ChrisCummins/phd/docs/2018-07-issta/artifact_evaluation/README.txt

   install.sh
     Our automated installation process.

-  01_evaluate_generator.sh
+  01_evaluate_generator/
-    A script which runs a pre-trained DeepSmith model to generate new testcases.
+    A demonstration of pre-trained DeepSmith model to generate new test cases.

-  02_evaluate_harness.sh
+  02_evaluate_harness/
-    A script which runs through testcases which we found to cause crashes/bugs in at least one device.
+    A demonstration which executes test cases on a local OpenCL test bed which we found to cause crashes/bugs in at least one device.

-  03_evaluate_results.sh
+  03_evaluate_results/
-    A script which difftests the output of the prior script, along with our data, to show the classification of bugs.
+    A script which differential tests the output of the prior script and our data, to show the classification of results.

 Requirements